umple/umple/UmpleCollabServer/README.md

 This shell script contains commands to build docker images and to run the main docker container.
 The server will start at the following url by default.
 __http:localhost:8000__

+# APIs
+`/healthCheck`
+- to check if collab server is up and running